Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 4.d.
 Where would you use an Illumina sequencing machine instead of a minION sequencingmachine? and vice versa?
 (4 pts)

+## (Q5) Meet your Microbe (40 pts)

+On Wednesday and Friday of this week you cultivated, grew, and examined the microbes from your skin.

+**5.a.** Describe in your own words what is the microbiome, and provide a current example of study of the microbiome (include references if needed) (3-4 sentences)

+**5.b.** Name 2 key methods used to study the microbiome?
+(Bullet points)

+**Colony Morphology** Make sure to include a picture and figure caption

+**5.c.** Examine the morphology of the colonies on your plates.
+Describe as comprehensively as possible the ONE most interesting colony at your table (you decide what’s interesting!).
+What is the size, shape, and shape of the colony?
+What is thenarrowest classification you can make of this colony?
+Max 100 words)

 ### (EXTRA CREDIT) Scavenger hunt: Find some “artificial stone” and take a selfie (2 pts)